 If you’re the one in the group who is not a fan of hitting the slopes, why not opt for a day at the luxurious Elevation Spa, an afternoon of shopping in the village or a meal at one of the amazing restaurants on the mountain.
 There is plenty to do in Big White Ski Resort, even if you’re not skiing.

 There are also tons of trails and a brand new mountain bike park for those visiting during the summer months.
 This is easily one of British Columbia’s best ski resorts, along with Apex Mountain Resort and Silver Star Mountain Resort.
-For more visit the Big White Ski Resort website.
+For more info visit the Big White Ski Resort website.